My baked Italian meatballs recipe combines ground beef and pork with fresh herbs and grated Parmesan for plenty of flavor. Make a batch in 30 minutes!

 Once they’re in the oven, you’ll have your hands free to make freshly cooked pasta or your favorite side dishes while they bake.

 Be sure to watch the video!
 Look for it in the recipe card, at the bottom of this post.

 - Don’t overmix!
 Combine the ingredients just until everything is well incorporated.
 If you overwork the mixture, your meatballs will come out tough and dry.

 - Use your favorite blend of meat.
 You can use equal amounts of pork and veal if you prefer.
 Or, substitute ground sausage for the pork.

 - Feeding a crowd?
-Easily double the recipe for potlucks and parties.
+Easily double the baked Italian meatball recipe for potlucks and parties.
 In fact, you can scale this up as much as needed for larger events too!

 - Tip for preventing cracks: Lightly wet your hands before forming each round to create a smoother surface.
 Plus, the mixture is less likely to stick to your skin.

 Need a quick lunch?
 Stuff some leftovers into a hoagie for an easy meatball sandwich.
-Or pair this Italian meatball recipe with a simple salad for a lighter option.
+Or, pair this Italian meatballs recipe with a simple salad for a lighter option.